guidedhacking/anti-debugging/README.md

-# GuidedHacking - Debugme
+# Guided Hacking AntiDebug Bypass Practice Tool

 Implementation of some anti-debugging techniques on a (bad looking) Win32 application.
-The idea is to cover most used anti-debugging methods, so feel free to drop a Pull Request anytime 😏.
+The idea is to cover most used anti-debugging methods.

 ![](preview.png)